Tutorial: Azure Active Directory integration with GitHub

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the GitHub tile in the Access Panel, you should get signed-on to your GitHub application.
-You'll be logging in as an Organization account but then need to log in with your personal account.
+When you click the GitHub tile in the Access Panel, you should get automatically signed-on to your GitHub application.
+For more information about the Access Panel, see Introduction to the Access Panel.